skip to content

 • To have your information amended, if it is incomplete or incorrect;

-• To object to our processing your information, on grounds relating to your particular situation (but we can decline your request, if we can show compelling legitimate grounds for the processing which override your interests, or if we need to process your information for the establishment, exercise or defence of legal claims);
+• To object to our processing your information, on grounds relating to your particular situation (but we can decline your request, if we can show compelling legitimate grounds for the processing which override your interests, or if we need to process your information for the establishment, exercise or defense of legal claims);

 • To require us to restrict the processing of your data, if you have asked for it to be amended or objected to our processing, until we have verified your request.
 You can also ask us to keep your personal data, but restrict the processing of it, if we no longer need it and would delete it, but you want us to keep it to enable you to bring or defend a legal claim;

-• To have your information deleted, if we no longer need to keep it, if you have objected to the processing and we have not demonstrated an overriding need to keep it, or if we are required by law to delete it.
+• To have your information deleted, if we no longer need to keep it, if you have objected to the processing, and we have not demonstrated an overriding need to keep it, or if we are required by law to delete it.

 • To ask us to delete any information that you provide to us on a voluntary basis and with your express consent – in that case you can withdraw your consent at any time and ask us to delete the information;